neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-handshake-specification.md

 ## Endianness

-Bolt requires that all values that can vary by endianness should be transmitted using network byte order, also known as big-endian byte order.
+Bolt requires that all values that can vary by endianness should be transmitted using network byte order, also known as [big\-endian](https://en.wikipedia.org/wiki/Endianness#Etymology) byte order.

 ## Connection & Disconnection

 Bolt communication is intended to take place over a TCP connection.
-The default port is TCP 7687 but any port can be used.
+The default port is **TCP 7687** but any port can be used.

 There is no formal shutdown procedure for a Bolt connection.
 Either peer may close the connection at TCP level at any time.